AErck/Minecraft/forever-vanilla-21.md

 ### Building the custom modpack
 1. After completing the previous step above, you should be looking at your new custom Minecraft profile.
 Now, to add modpacks, click `Get More Content` in the upper-right corner.
 This produces a list of mods.
 2. One-by-one, go progress through the following list by typing the name of the mod in the search bar and then clicking `Install` on the correct mod.
 Recall that all of these are optional.
 You do not have to install all of them.
-    - Ambient Sounds
+    - Ambient Sounds by CreativeMD
-    - Controlling
+    - Controlling by Jaredlll08
-    - Enchantment Descriptions
+    - Enchantment Descriptions by DarkhaxDev
-    - Hwyla
+    - Hwyla by TehNut
-    - JEI
+    - Just Enough Items (JEI) by mezz
-    - Light Level Overlay Reloaded
+    - Light Level Overlay Reloaded by oldjunyi
-    - Mouse Tweaks
+    - Mouse Tweaks by YaLTeR
-    - Neat
+    - Neat by Vazkii
-    - Swing Through Grass
+    - Swing Through Grass by exidex
-    - Xaero's World Map
+    - Xaero's Mini Map by xaero96
-    - Xaero's Mini Map
+    - Xaero's World Map by xaero96
 3. Click `Back` at the top-left of the mod list to go back to your custom profile.

 ### You're ready to play!
 Click `Play` on the top-right of the window.